philipstubbs13/hackernews/README.md

 * Add feature that allows users to leave comments on saved articles.

 * Update css/styling  of app.

+* Modularize React components into separate files for future reuse and better code readability.

 ## <a name ="Issues"></a> Issues